TorchedSammy/Econode/README.md

 implemented as a Server to Client game where you compete with others in the Econetwork (Econode server) to have the highest earning Econode.

-⚠️ Econode is mostly in the concepting stage right now.
+> ⚠ Econode is mostly in the concepting/alpha stage right now.
 Beware!
-More info, and install instructions to setup an Econetwork will come soon.
+This means that things like the database format, Go API and protocol will change A LOT.

-# Goals and/or Features
+# Setup
-- Fun during development
+For testing, you can run an Econode server.
-- Multiplayer (both in competing with others and working together for a single node)
+To build the server, just run `go build ./cmd/econode-server`

 # Documentation
 Econode has documention for several things: its Websocket protocol, formulas and item prices.

 They are located in the [`docs`](docs/) folder.
-There is NO GUARANTEED STABILITY of ANY documents currently, as Econode is in a pretty fast and forward moving development cycle.
+There is NO GUARANTEED STABILITY for ANY documents currently.

 # License
 The reference Econode server and client implementations are licensed under the MIT license.